UCBerkeleySETI/breakthrough/GBT/README.md

 *This graphic shows the Parkes Telescope and GBT on opposite sides of our planet, feeding data back to the data center in UC Berkeley.
 Meanwhile, hypothetical signals from transmitters on exoplanets transmit signals that are picked up by the telescopes.
 Whereas a cellphone nearby one of the telescopes would not be accelerating with respect to that telescope (and hence the signal would not exhibit a Doppler drift), real technosignatures would be expected to show a Doppler acceleration (Image credit: Breakthrough Listen / Danielle Futselaar)*

-This provides us with another good way of distinguishing between local RFI (not drifting in frequency) and signals of interest (drifting, with frequency changing up to a few Hertz every second).
+This provides us with another good way of distinguishing between local RFI (not drifting in frequency) and signals of interest (drifting, with frequency changing up to several Hertz every second).
 This is easiest when the signal is narrow-band (imagine a "portamento" or "glide" performed by a violin player) rather than a more complex or broad-band signal, but is another way to attempt to reject local RFI.

 Former Breakthrough Listen undergraduate intern Sofia Sheikh discusses Doppler drift rates in a SETI context in [her paper](https://arxiv.org/pdf/1910.01148.pdf), accompanied by a [non-technical blog post](http://seti.berkeley.edu/blog/doppler/).